-In the upper school, our academic curriculum remains anchored in the four core disciplines of mathematics, language arts, science and history but our students experience these subjects by rotating through discipline-specific faculty rather than a self-contained classroom with a single teacher.
-Each upper school homeroom teacher also serves as a subject-matter expert in a core discipline.
-This structure allows us to focus more intently on each subject in order to meet the challenge of preparing our students well for entrance into and success in the most rigorous and selective preparatory schools in Nashville.
+In the upper school our academic curriculum remains anchored in the four core disciplines of mathematics, language arts, science and history.
+Our third graders receive instruction in each discipline from one homeroom teacher, but our fourth, fifth, and sixth grade students rotate through discipline-specific faculty rather than staying with a self-contained classroom with a single teacher.
+Our 4th-6th grade homeroom teachers serve as subject-matter experts in a core discipline.
+This structure allows us to focus more intently on each subject in order to prepare our students well for entrance into and success in the most rigorous and selective preparatory schools in Nashville.

 At this stage of development, students are eager to extend their interests and relationships beyond the school day and outside the classroom.
-We accommodate this interest by providing a broad selection of co-curricular activities to our upper school.
-Fourth grade students are able to participate in chorus and track.
-Fifth and sixth grade students can choose to participate in Spirit Team, basketball, football, and our acting troupe, the St. Paul Players.
-Of course, being able to successfully manage a commitment to any co-curricular activity depends heavily on one’s ability to balance classwork, homework and practices.
+We accommodate this interest by providing a broad selection of extra-curricular activities to our upper school.
+From track, football, golf, and basketball to Spirit Team, Chess Club, and our acting troupe, the St. Paul Players, upper school students have a myriad of activities from which to choose.
+Of course, being able to successfully manage a commitment to any extra-curricular activity depends heavily on one’s ability to balance classwork, homework and practices.
 Our faculty work hard to equip students with tools and habits needed to meet this challenge.
-In addition to a study skills class, the end of each day in the upper school is devoted to careful examination of homework assignments for the following day as well as short-term and longer-term projects.
+In addition to the incorporation of study skills at each grade level, the day’s end in the upper school is devoted to careful examination of homework assignments for the following day as well as short-term and longer-term projects.

-In the upper school at St. Paul, we are growing independent learners and confident leaders who, after sixth grade, are ready to leave us and make a lasting impact in the school of their choice.
-If you have questions about the upper school, I would deeply welcome the opportunity to spend time with you.
+In the upper school at St. Paul, we develop independent learners and confident leaders who, after sixth grade, are ready to leave us and make a lasting impact in the school of their choice.
+If you have questions about the upper school, I deeply welcome the opportunity to spend time with you.